FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Equipment used by all channels at a station.
+      Equipment used by all channels at a station, Equipment that contributes to or affects the response of a channel should be documented on the channel.
 A type for equipment related to data acquisition or processing.